Worker Abscondment in Sarawak: Employer Guide

 A foreign worker in Sarawak is generally treated as having absconded when they:

-Abscondment is a status the employer declares to the Sarawak Immigration Department and to JTKSWK (the Sarawak Labour Department) so that the worker's pass can be cancelled and the file closed.
+Abscondment is a status the employer declares to the authorities — a police report, followed by an employee-removal application in SANSOLS — so that the worker's pass can be cancelled and the file closed.
 Until that declaration is made, the worker remains your responsibility on paper — even if they have not been at work for weeks.

 What Does NOT Count